simonkurtz-MSFT/azure-ddns-updater/README.md

 ### Configure Environment Variables

+These are two ways to set up the environment variables:

+#### Environment File

-Variables get passed into the python script (or, later, the container).
+If you are not running a container locally, you can set variables to get passed into the python script (or, later, the container).

 1. Copy the `azure-ddns-updater.env.template` file to one named `azure-ddns-updater.env`.
 1. Replace these placeholders with your own values. **Do not use quotes or apostrophes with strings.**: